The Dollfuss Concordat with Secret Supplement (1933) : text

-At the end of the concordat is the Secret Supplement which was designed to circumvent two very different laws.
+At the end of the concordat is the Secret Supplement ("Supplementary Protocol") which was designed to circumvent two different laws.

 ● The first clause goes behind the backs of the Hungarian prelates who opposed the loss of Burgenland, which was part of a diocese that had come under Austrian rule.
 (See "Personal Prelature") The Hungarian marriage law, which still applied in Burgenland, provided only for civil weddings, hence this secret provision for bringing that part of the diocese into conformity with Austrian law, without alerting the Hungarian hierarchy.

 ● The second clause goes behind the backs of the nations which had signed the Treaty of Saint-Germain-en-Laye.
 This was the counterpart for Austria of the Versailles Treaty for Germany.
 Like the Versailles treaty it forbade re-arming and it, too, was circumvented by a Secret Supplement, similar to the one appended to the Hitler concordat.
 The "Secretary of State of His Holiness" who masterminded both of these was none other than Eugenio Cardinal Pacelli, the future Pius XII.

 Concordat between the Holy See and the Republic of Austria